Immanuvel Devendrar: Assassination

-Background

-The Devendra's were often in dispute with the Marava caste and the relationship between the communities became fraught following a by-election in 1957.
+The Devendras were often in dispute with the Marava caste and the relationship between the communities became fraught following a by-election in 1957.

-Incident

-Devandrar was ambushed and murdered by a group of Maravars for his activity on 11 September 1957.

-Aftermath

 Thevar was accused and responsible for the death.
 Thevar was in fact arrested but later released without charge.

-The 1957 Ramnad riots, in which 42 Devendra's were killed, occurred as a consequence of Immanuvel Devendrar's murder, but approx. 20 Maravar and 30 Devendra's died according to 1957 Ramnad riots data, not counting the injured personnel.
+The 1957 Ramnad riots, in which 42 Devendra's were killed, occurred as a consequence of Immanuvel Devendrar's murder.

 Legacy

 Every year, The Devendrar's Birth day is greatly celebrated as Immanuel anniversary by the people of devendra kula vellala community in and around Ramanathapuram and Sivaganga district.
 Also his death anniversary is mourned annually as Devendrar memorial day by Devendra Kula community people in his memorial tomb near Paramakudi, Ramanathapuram District of Tamil Nadu.